scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md

 `scoulomb.ddns.net` is resolved to box public IP `109.29.148.109` by following normal A resolution mechanism.
 And Non static box ip is updated by no-ip (using box or the DUC).

+If tethering the connexion with phone using LAN Wifi and perform `systemd-resolve --status`, we have a DNS server at `192.168.43.1`.
+Which is Android built-in server.
+If tethering the connexion with phone 4G and perform `systemd-resolve --status`, we will see same, we have a DNS server at `192.168.43.1`.
+Then Android redirect to the box DNS (which redirect to provider DNS) when in Wifi and provider DNS in 4G It is adding a layer of indirection.

+By doing a long press on the connexion and we can configure the Android client to request DHCP server a specific IP address (not a static IP at DHCP server level) and an request a DNS.
+To not be confused with what we did at DHCP server level [above](#alternative-to-dynamic-dns-only-for-private-ip).
+In prefilled info it seems we can change phone nameserver to `8.8.8.8` when using wifi.

+Forward to DNS recursive SFR is not configurable.

-#### Use DNS name to switch between public IP when outisde the LAN and private IP when inside the LAN using router internal DNS
+#### Use DNS name to switch between public IP when outside the LAN and private IP when inside the LAN using router internal DNS

 Previously there is no difference if client is in the same LAN as the application server or not.